 We have been raising Icelandic and natural-colored Merino Sheep for over fifteen years.
 We have a colorful Icelandic flock with a full range of patterns and colors.
 Our sheep are on pasture about 8-9 months per year, using management-intensive grazing techniques.
 Our flock is healthy (and happy!) with good parasite resistance.
 We are CLA, OPP and Scrapie free.
 Rams are of good temperament only.
 Ewes must be good mothers.

-In addition to our Icelandic and Merino Sheep, we raise greens, vegetables, plants, and herbs for two local farmers' markets where we also sell retail cuts of lamb and lamb sausage.
+In addition to our Icelandic, Merino, and Tunis Breed Sheep, we raise greens, vegetables, plants, and herbs for two local farmers' markets where we also sell retail cuts of lamb and lamb sausage.
 And, we have a flock of laying hens, some Icelandic of course, that produce multicolored eggs for market.
 Jan enjoys spinning, but felting has more completely captured her interest, so we work with our own wool as well as selling roving and yarn at the markets and at our vendor's booth at Maryland Sheep & Wool Festival.
 We sell breeding stock, wool, and wool products, particularly felt and felt crafts.
 Please see the other pages on this site for information regarding availability and pricing.
 A variety of Icelandic and Merino fleeces will be available following our late fall shearing.

 Janice Jenkins & Michael Arthur